aws-samples/aws-cdk-examples/typescript/ec2-neptune-graphnotebook/README.md

 * Requires an S3 bucket to host JupyterHub authenticator and user-data.sh script
 * Requires an existing certificate in ACM
 * Requires an existing Cognito User Pool
-* EC2 Security Group needs to be tightened

 # Usage
 1) Upload the below files to an S3 bucket: